euler-xyz/ethereum-vault-connector/docs/specs.md

 ### Repay considerations
 1. Ensure reentrancy protection
-1. Authenticate the caller (the account from which the tokens will be pulled) depending on whether the vault is being called directly or through the EVC
+1. Authorize the appropriate account (the account from which the tokens will be pulled) depending on whether the vault is being called directly or through the EVC
 1. Take the snapshot of the initial vault state if not taken yet in this context
 1. Perform the operation
 1. If the debt fully repaid, release the vault from being a controller of the account which used to have the debt